olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 ## Sensors Aren't Eyes and Ears

+{% include image.html
+name="remote-microphone-waveforms-compared.jpg"
+alt="Comparing the audio waveforms of three different microphones: the 2019 16-inch MacBook Pro, the Logitech Brio webcam, and the Shure SM7B." caption="The flatter the audio output of a microphone, the more compressed and less lifelike you will sound."
+%}

 It was… a mess.
 I didn’t know how to set up the audio interface.
 Although this was a fairly simple one.
 I held out on purchasing a good set of studio headphones (like the Sony MDR-7506) because I thought